Original air date: September 10, 2011

-The Doctor quickly tells Amy, through the lens, to stay away from the Handbots, because their disinfectant might seriously harm her human biology.
-He sonics the lens off the stand.
-He also tells her to wait for them, as they'll be there soon.
-The Doctor and Rory race back to the TARDIS, and the Doctor fiddles with the lens mechanism to use it to lock onto Amy's time stream out of thousands occurring simultaneously in the facility.
+The Doctor quickly tells Amy, through the lens, to stay away from the Handbots, because their medicine would seriously harm her human biology.
+He sonics the lens off the stand and tells her to wait for them, as they'll be there soon.
+The Doctor and Rory race back to the TARDIS, and the Doctor fiddles with the lens mechanism to use it to lock onto Amy's timestream out of thousands occurring simultaneously in the facility.

 After a brief tussle with the TARDIS controls, the Doctor provides Rory with his sonic screwdriver, the lens, and a pair of glasses.
 The glasses are a camera, wired to relay what Rory sees and hears back to the TARDIS, since the Doctor (having two hearts) can't go inside the facility proper without becoming infected himself.
 Rory tries to follow Amy's footsteps, but he's soon surrounded by Handbots, ready to sedate him...

 As soon as Rory crosses the TARDIS threshold with his wife, the Doctor slams shut the TARDIS door behind him.
 As the older Amy pounds on the door, the Doctor explains that he had to lie to get her to work with them.
-There's no way of allowing both Amys to exist.
-The Doctor forces Rory to make a choice of which Amy to rescue, but the older Amy ends up making that choice for him, telling Rory to stay true to his wife.
+There's no way of allowing both Amys to exist; if they both entered the TARDIS, the paradox would be too great to withstand.
+The Doctor forces Rory to make a choice of which Amy to rescue, but older Amy ends up making that choice for him, telling Rory to stay true to his wife.
 They both cling to their own side of the TARDIS door as they're separated forever.
-As the TARDIS disappears, the older Amy asks Interface to show her Earth one last time as she's surrounded by Handbots.
+As the TARDIS disappears, the older Amy asks Interface to show her Earth one last time as she's surrounded by Handbots and sedated.
 The screen fades to white, and older Amy vanishes slowly from existence.

 In the TARDIS, Amy wakes up to the Doctor and Rory watching over her.
 She asks about where her older self is, but the Doctor quietly leaves that explanation to Rory.